PySheets/pysheets/README.md

   - Open the `pysheets/pysheets-src` folder
   - Open a terminal inside VS Code

-You should now see a source folder with a bunch of Python files in a `static` folder, `tests`, `app.yaml`, a `templates/index.html`, and `main.py`.

-Files that contains secrets that should never be shared with anyone else are:
-  - `firestore.json`
-  - `sourcegraph.json`

 # Running PySheets during development

 To run PySheet locally from VS Code, it its terminal run: